-Data-sharing in financial services: The next generation has been saved
+The next generation of data-sharing in financial services has been saved

-Differential privacy, where noise is added to an analytical system which makes it impossible to reverse-engineer the individual inputs
+Differential privacy, where noise is added to an analytical system so that it is impossible to reverse-engineer the individual inputs

-Federated analysis, where parties can share insights from their analysis without sharing the data itself
+Federated analysis, where parties share the insights from their analysis without sharing the data itself

-Homomorphic encryption, where data is encrypted before sharing, such that it can still be analyzed but not decoded into the original information
+Homomorphic encryption, where data is encrypted before it is shared, such that it can still be analyzed but not decoded into the original information

-Zero-knowledge proofs, where users can verify their knowledge of a value without revealing the value itself
+Zero-knowledge proofs, where users can prove their knowledge of a value without revealing the value itself

-Secure multiparty computation, where data analysis is spread across multiple parties such that it is impossible for an individual party to see the complete set of inputs
+Secure multiparty computation, where data analysis is spread across multiple parties such that no individual party can see the complete set of inputs

-The report outlines every technique and how it works at a high level and illustrates, through hypothetical cases, how PETs can break the privacy/utility trade-off in financial institutions.
+The report outlines how each technique works at a high level and illustrates, through hypothetical use cases, how PETs can enhance privacy in financial services.
 Ultimately, the report makes the case that PETs can redefine the dynamics of data-sharing, allowing institutions to create value while addressing their most pressing problems in a way that is acceptable to customers, regulators, and society at large.